storj/secure-stable-diffusion/README.md

-# Secure Stable Diffusion RunPod Template
+# Secure Stable Diffusion Template for RunPod

 This [RunPod](https://runpod.io/) template focuses on secure training and inference with Stable Diffusion by securely storing and fetching datasets and checkpoints from the Storj Decentralized Cloud Storage.